drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 1. Converting multiple Xbox ISO files to the XISO format.
 2. Testing the integrity of Xbox ISO files.

 It leverages the functionality of the `extract-xiso` command-line tool for both conversion and testing.
+For conversions,
-For conversions, it also integrates `7z.exe` to handle ISOs packaged within common archive formats (ZIP, 7Z, RAR), providing a streamlined batch processing experience.
+it uses the SevenZipExtractor library to handle ISOs packaged within common archive formats (ZIP, 7Z, RAR), providing a streamlined batch processing experience.
 The application features real-time progress tracking, detailed summary statistics, and disk write speed monitoring.

 ## Features